rcisignal 0.3.1

 - Added

-Reading the plot:sections toplot_ci_overlay(),plot_agreement_map(),agreement_map_test(),rel_cluster_test(),rel_dissimilarity(),run_discriminability(), andrun_discriminability_pairwise()describing colour semantics, contour meaning, and significance/observed-statistic distinctions. - Standardised the
+Reading the plot:sections toplot_ci_overlay(),plot_agreement_map(),agreement_map_test(),rel_cluster_test(),rel_dissimilarity(),run_discriminability(), andrun_discriminability_pairwise()describing color semantics, contour meaning, and significance/observed-statistic distinctions. - Standardized the

 mask@paramdescription acrossagreement_map_test(),agreement_map(),infoval(),pixel_t_test(),plot_ci_overlay(),rel_cluster_test(),rel_dissimilarity(),rel_loo(),run_reliability(),run_discriminability(), andrun_discriminability_pairwise()to point atmake_face_mask()/read_face_mask()and call out the column-major convention. - Added chained